Home

 Private collection

-Provenance: Moffett/Berson/Wildenstein Monet Vol II No. 474
+Provenance: Moffett/Berson/Catalogue Raisonné Wildenstein Monet Vol II No. 474/Newspaper reports from 1879

 No. 150 - La Seine à Lavacourt, (soleil couchant).